 Collection and Transportation: Collection and transportation are two of the initial stages of the recycling process, including for e-waste.
 Recyclers place collection bins or electronics take-back booths in specific locations and transport the collected e-waste from these sites to recycling plants and facilities.

 Shredding, Sorting, and Separation: After collection and transportation to recycling facilities, materials in the e-waste stream must be processed and separated into clean commodities that can be used to make new products.
 Efficient separation of materials is the foundation of electronics recycling.
-Initial shredding of e-waste stream facilitates sorting and separation of plastics from metals and internal circuitry.
-So, e-waste items are shredded into pieces as small as 100mm to prepare for further sorting.
+Shredding the e-waste facilitates the sorting and separation of plastics from metals and internal circuitry, and waste items are shredded into pieces as small as 100mm to prepare for further sorting.

-A powerful overhead magnet separates iron and steel from the waste stream on the conveyor.
-The separated steel materials are then prepared for sale as recycled steel.
-Further mechanical processing separates aluminum, copper and circuit boards from the material stream which now is mostly plastic.
-Then, a water separation technology is used to separate glass from plastics.
-Visual inspection and hand sorting improve the quality of extracted materials.
-The separated streams of aluminum, copper and circuit boards are collected and prepared for sale as recycled commodity materials.
-Advanced separation technologies are used in the process.
-The final step in the separation process locates and extracts any remaining metal remnants from the plastics to further purify the stream.
+A powerful overhead magnet separates iron and steel from the waste stream on the conveyor and then prepares it for sale as recycled steel.
+Further mechanical processing separates aluminum, copper, and circuit boards from the material stream—which now is mostly plastic.
+Water separation technology is then used to separate glass from plastics.
+The final step in the separation process locates and extracts any remaining metal remnants from the plastics to purify the stream further.

 Preparation For Sale as Recycled Materials: After the shredding, sorting and separation stages have been executed, the separated materials are prepared for sale as usable raw materials for the production of new electronics or other products.

 - ISRI (Institute of Recycling Industries): ISRI is the largest recycling industry association with 1,600 member companies, of which 350 companies are e-waste recyclers.